foo123/FILTER.js/api-reference.md

 __Included Plugins__ (see examples for how to use)

 * `Noise` : generate uniform noise
+* `PerlinNoise` : perlin noise also as filter plugin
+* `Gradient` : gradient image effect also as filter plugin
+* `RadialGradient` : radial-gradient image effect also as filter plugin
 * `Equalize` : apply histogram equalization
 * `GrayscaleEqualize` : apply a faster histogram equalization only for grayscale images
 * `RGBEqualize` : apply histogram equalization per separate color channel